4 tips to nail effective communication as a solo traveler

 meeting the locals in Mongolia

-2. language apps
+2. Use language apps and communication devices

 We are also lucky that we are now in a world filled with smartphones and there are plenty of great apps out there to help ease the difficulty of traveling in a foreign language.

-I often use Google Translate to quickly get an idea of food or ingredients on a menu or to see what a specific word means.
-The Lonely Planet Fast Talk App is another good one for phrases in the local languages.
+I often use Google Translate to quickly get an idea of food or ingredients on a menu or to see what a specific word mean.
+You can also use it to explain to your waitress or waiter that you have an allergy.

 iTranslate is another good translator app and Way Go App is a fun visual app that translates photo text.

-3. visual communication
+3. Visual communication is key

 Sometimes when I don’t have data on my phone or am phoneless, I often also use pictures as a way to translate what I am trying to say.